|Program:||Conservation of the Laguna Grande Reserve in Guatemala, 2012-2013|

 The area is also a vital habitat for Neotropical migratory birds, some of which are undergoing population declines, in part due to habitat loss and degradation in their winter range.

 This conservation effort entails the preservation and sustainable management of an important part of the single largest remnant of lowland and inundated tropical rainforest in Caribbean Guatemala.
-As the property sits in the middle of a contiguous patch of lowland forest, it is strategically located in order to expand full conservation zones within the Río Sarstún Protected Area.
+As the property sits within a contiguous patch of lowland forest, it is strategically located in order to expand full conservation zones within the Río Sarstún Protected Area.

 Actions and ResultsFunds from ICFC have been used to pay off the bank loan for the property and to pay $15,000 of the amount owing for the loan from WLT.
 In addition, $16,000 has been applied to strengthen protection and management as described below.